marcossilvestrini/learning-lpic-3-305-300/README.md

 | **CapBnd (Bounding)**  | Restricts the maximum set of effective capabilities a process can obtain. |
 | **CapAmb (Ambient)**   | Allows a process to explicitly define its own effective capabilities.     |

-📦 Capabilities in Containers and Pods
-Containers typically do not run as full root, but instead receive a limited set of capabilities by default depending on the runtime.
+📦 Capabilities in containers and Pods containers typically do not run as full root, but instead receive a limited set of capabilities by default depending on the runtime.

 Capabilities can be added or dropped in Kubernetes using the securityContext.